rworreby/bar_simulation/README.md

 # Bar Simulation

 Simple agent-based toy simulation based on the book [The Wisdom of Crowds]([https://en.wikipedia.org/wiki/The_Wisdom_of_Crowds).

 ## Short Summary

 Simulate a bar, which has space for 100 persons (`n`), but a capacity of 60 (`c`) persons to still have an enjoyable evening.
-If a person decides to go and there bar is at capacity or higher (>= 60), the bar will be too crowded and is unenjoyable.
+If a person decides to go and the bar is at capacity or higher (>= 60), the bar will be too crowded and is unenjoyable.
 The people inside the bar would have been better off staying at home and vice-a-versa.

 Keep in mind a person is not allowed to go scope out the bar and then make a decision.
 They all must make a decision at the same time, and once a decision is made, it cannot be changed.